DENGYONGZHEN/devops-space/DOP-C02 catogried.md

 - 🔑B. Turn on AWS CloudTrail in the AWS accounts.
 Analyze CloudTrail logs by using Amazon Athena to identify noncompliant resources.
 Use AWS Step Functions to track query results on Athena for drift detection and to invoke an AWS Lambda function for remediation.
 For tracking, set up an Amazon QuickSight dashboard that uses Athena as the data source.

-- ##### 🔑C. Turn on the configuration recorder in AWS Config in all the AWS accounts to identify noncompliant resources.
-Enable AWS Security Hub with the --no-enable-default-standards option in all the AWS accounts.
+- ##### 🔑C. Turn on the <mark>configuration recorder</mark> in AWS Config in all the AWS accounts to identify noncompliant resources.
+Enable <mark>AWS Security Hub </mark>with the --no-enable-default-standards option in all the AWS accounts.
 Set up AWS Config managed rules and custom rules.
 Set up automatic remediation by using AWS Config conformance packs.
 For tracking, set up a dashboard on Security Hub in a designated Security Hub administrator account.

 - 🔑D. Turn on AWS CloudTrail in the AWS accounts.
 Analyze CloudTrail logs by using Amazon CloudWatch Logs to identify noncompliant resources.
 Use CloudWatch Logs filters for drift detection.
 Use Amazon EventBridge to invoke the Lambda function for remediation.
 Stream filtered CloudWatch logs to Amazon OpenSearch Service.
 Set up a dashboard on OpenSearch Service for tracking.